 Cash balances from all funds are combined and invested to the extent available.
-Cash and investments consist of an checking account and a money market account.
+Cash and investments consist of an checking account, money market account and certificates of deposit.
 Earnings from these investments are allocated to designated funds.
 Cash and investments are stated at cost.